mmuratarat/mmuratarat.github.io/_pages/faq.md

 1. Arrays
 2. Stacks
 3. Queues
-4. Linked Lists
+4. Linked Lists (Singly-linked list, Doubly linked list, Circular linked list, Circular double linked list)
-5. Trees (and varianst: Binary Tree, Binary Search Tree, Heap)
+5. Trees (and varianst: N-ary Tree, Balanced Tree, Binary Tree, Binary Search Tree, AVL Tree, Red Black Tree, 2–3 Tree, Heap)
 6. Graphs
-7. Tries (they are effectively trees, but it’s still good to call them out separately).
+7. Tries (Prefix Trees)
 8. Hash Tables
 9. Skip Lists

-### What is space complexity and time complexity?
+#### What is space complexity and time complexity?

 Sometimes, there are more than one way to solve a problem.
 We need to learn how to compare the performance different algorithms and choose the best one to solve a particular problem.
 While analyzing an algorithm, we mostly consider **time complexity** and **space complexity**. **Time complexity** of an algorithm quantifies the amount of time taken by an algorithm to run as a function of the length of the input.
 Similarly, **Space complexity** of an algorithm quantifies the amount of space or memory taken by an algorithm to run as a function of the length of the input.

 Time and space complexity depends on lots of things like hardware, operating system, processors, etc. However, we don't consider any of these factors while analyzing the algorithm.
 We will only consider the execution time of an algorithm.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/Screen%20Shot%202019-10-13%20at%2021.25.05.png?raw=true)

+#### What is the difference between stack and queue?

+A stack is an ordered list where you can insert or delete only the last added element.
+A real-life example of Stack could be a pile of books placed in a vertical order.
+In order to get the book that’s somewhere in the middle, you will need to remove all the books placed on top of it.
+This is how the LIFO (Last In First Out) method works.

+A queue is an ordered list where you can delete the first added element (at the "front" of the queue) and insert an element at the "rear" of the queue.
+A perfect real-life example of Queue: a line of people waiting at a ticket booth.
+If a new person comes, they will join the line from the end, not from the start — and the person standing at the front will be the first to get the ticket and hence leave the line.